-If your acquirer is located within the European Economic Area (EEA) and you accept online credit cards, you need to enable 3D Secure 2.
+If your acquirer is located within the European Economic Area and you accept online credit cards, you have to enable 3D Secure 2.

-3D Secure 2 is the credit card schemes' answer to Strong Customer Authentication requirements.
+3D Secure 2 is the credit card schemes’ answer to strong customer authentication (SCA) requirements.
 Participation in the 3D Secure 2 program is the easiest way to enable SCA.

 We strongly advise merchants to start implementing 3D Secure 2 for their online payments as soon as possible.
 To learn more about how to implement 3D Secure 2, please refer to the different integration methods with Wirecard.

-Even though strong customer authentication generally needs to be applied for payment transactions in the EEA, there are several cases in which it will not be mandatory, even after September 2019.
-For a comprehensive list of exemptions, please visit www.wirecard.com/3d-secure-2/strong-customer-authentication/.
+Even though strong customer authentication (SCA) generally needs to be applied for payment transactions in the European Economic Area, there are several cases in which it will not be mandatory (even after SCA requirements have come into effect in September 2019).
+For a comprehensive list of exemptions, please visit

 The technical steps needed to support 3D Secure 2 mostly depend on two factors: